Morelia spilota cheynei

 Morelia spilota cheynei, or the jungle carpet python, is a python subspecies found in the rainforests of Queensland, Australia.

 Etymology

 The specific name, cheynei, is in honor of Cheyne Wellington.

 Geographic range

 The type locality given is "Ravenshoe, on the Atherton Tableland, north Queensland, in Lat.
 17° 36' S, Long 145° 29' E" (Australia).

 Size

 Adults of these medium-sized pythons typically measure 5–7 ft (1.5–2.1 m) in total length.
 However, wild caught females are known to grow to over 8.5 ft.
 As with most species of snakes, females are typically larger than males.
-This is not, however, always the case.

 Diet

 Like all snakes these semiarboreal snakes are strictly carnivorous.
 They feed on medium-sized rodents such as rats, mice, and baby rabbits in captivity.